-Town board - The Town Board of Supervisors for Gnesen Township, Minnesota.
+Town Board - The Town Board of Supervisors for Town of Gnesen, Minnesota.

-Town clerk - The Town Clerk of Gnesen or his or her designated agent.
+Town Clerk - The Town Clerk of Gnesen or his or her designated agent.

-Town engineer - The individual, firm or their agent as designated by resolution of the Town Board to perform the duties of Town Engineer as defined herein.
+Town Engineer - The individual, firm or their agent as designated by resolution of the Town Board to perform the duties of Town Engineer as defined herein.
+Town of Gnesen currently has no Town Engineer.